 Super Mario World.
 We just…we don’t even need to say anything about this, do we?
 Mario’s the gaming world’s most iconic star–if Super Mario 3 blew gamers away on the NES, then Super Mario World stuck vibrators into their eyes and ears and cranked them up to max.
 With tons of Mode 7, multiple background layers scrolling at different speeds, and a gaming world larger than anything previously seen on a home console, Nintendo aimed this haymaker right at Sega’s nose.
 Genesis could field nothing close to it, and Nintendo had no problem sweetening the pot by offering this as their pack-in game.
 Suddenly that $200 investment in Nintendo’s dream machine didn’t seem so intimidating.

-None of these games were enough to guarantee Nintendo’s market dominance, as Sega ran rampant over everybody with their strategy of branding the Genesis as the ‘cool underdog’ for several years after the SNES debut.
-But they showed Nintendo was serious about following up the success of their NES, even if it took them a few years to figure out how to dismantle Sega’s advantages.
+None of these games by themselves were enough to guarantee Nintendo’s market dominance, as Sega ran roughshod over everybody with their strategy of branding the Genesis as the ‘cool underdog’ for several years after Nintendo’s 16-bit debut.
+But they showed Nintendo was serious about following up the success of their NES, even if it took them a couple years to figure out how to dismantle Sega’s advantages.
 Without any of them, Nintendo could have quickly wound up a has-been in the American market.
-As it is, they gave Nintendo enough traction to engage in a raging, dick-wagging console war of epic proportions for the next eight years.
+As it is, they gave Nintendo enough traction to engage in a raging, swaggering, dick-waving, feces-flinging console war of epic proportions for the next eight years.
 The result: a metric ton of happy gamers who enjoyed some of the best software ever developed for home systems to this day.